nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Adding a new flight can be done using the `flight add fn/FLIGHT_NUMBER a/AIRLINE d/DESTINATION dt/DEPARTURE_TIME gn/GATE_NUMBER c/CHECKIN_ROW_DOOR` command.

 1. Add a flight with all details filled in correctly.
+   1. Prerequisite: Any flight with the same flight number as the test case should not be in the flight logbook.
-   1. Test Case:
+   2. Test Case:
 `flight add fn/sq832 a/Singapore Airlines d/bangkok dt/1600 gn/05 c/03-03`
-   2. Expected Output:
+   3Expected Output:
     ```
     +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
     Flight added!